 Basically, there are two ways of selling B2B online.
 Either sell to large vendors – Amazon Business, Alibaba, Thomasnet, IndiaMart, EC21, DIYTrade, etc. – or run your own site.

 They both work, but marketplaces are gaining momentum because they can give you more visibility through their own marketing.
 So be on the lookout what’s best for your exposure.
 Here’s ranking on global marketplaces.

 This one fired this year with Pinterest launching shoppable pins and Instagram joining the ad war.
 In 2016, we expect to see a huge share of online buying happening right on social media.
-It’s convenient, people browse product images anyway, and targeting based on demographic, location, and interests is pretty accurate.
+It’s convenient, people browse product images anyway and targeting based on demographics, location, and interests is pretty accurate.